Dima-369/VMT-Editor/README.md

 ## How to compile yourself

-We are using Qt 5.6 and MinGW 5.3.0 for compiling.
+We are using Qt 5.6 and MinGW 5.3.0 for compiling (but newer versions should work as well).

 - Download the community edition setup of [Qt](https://www.qt.io/)
 - Install Qt Creator and MinGW (Qt setup handles this)